LdyL/epython/README.md

-#The Extended Epiphany Python
+#The Extended Epiphany Python for Parallella cluster

-This is an Python interpreter used for parallel Python interpreting on Internet connected Epiphany cluster.
+This is an Python interpreter used for parallel Python interpreting on Internet connected Epiphanies.
 This version is backwards-compatible for all basic communicational calls, the syntax of original parallel Python remains unchanged.
 More e-cores can be transparently used with the extended ePython as long as enough Parallellas are connected.